Ireland-Scotland 2013 - Glasgow & Stirling

 return to main index

-We stayed one night at Jury's hotel in center city Glasgow, on the River Clyde and next to the train station.
+We stayed one night at Jury's hotel in center city, on River Clyde, next to a train station.
 The following day, a Monday, was a 'bank holiday', when apparently no one works.
 In the morning we had a few hours to find breakfast & explore the City on foot.

-scenic River Clyde from 10th floor hotel room next to the main train station view to southwest of city pedestrian bridge
+River Clyde from room view to southwest of city ped bridge

 Next we drove to Stirling, 20 miles away.